amak0127/Coursera_Capstone/README.md

-# Coursera_Capstone
+# IBM Data Science Professional Certificate
-This repository is for the Coursera Capstone Assignment
+This repository contains my assignments and capstone project for the IBM Data Science Professional Certificate